 Working on growing your email list?
-Excellent, as an entrepreneur looking for business success you'll love these three strategies I'm going to share with you on what's working right now with list building.
+Excellent, as an entrepreneur looking for business success you'll love these three strategies I'm going to share with you what's working right now with list building.

 I'm going to assume you've tried all the usual strategies, such as offering a freebie through a pop-up or sidebar form, hosting a free webinar, or maybe even running Facebook ads.

 While all those techniques can work, they’re not going to produce a tidal wave of names and emails onto your list.
 This post explores three strategies that you can use for list growth.

 Not so long ago, good bloggers and writers found success by syndicating their content on sites such as Ezine Articles or with guest blogging.
 The Google changes of 2014 have put an end to the spammy aspects of these strategies (mostly) but there is one up-and-coming publishing platform that looks promising: LinkedIn.